-HBO’s one of the best ever series True Detective is a dark ride into the film noir style of a murder mystery.
-The first season of True Detective was one of the biggest hits for HBO which was loved by critics and audience alike and even though Season 2 didn’t really hit the mark Season 3 got back up and delivered what the fans wanted.
-True Detective has been off the air for a while now and if you miss the series, we have prepared a list of shows that are also as dark as True Detective you could watch right now.
+HBO’s True Detective is one of the best-ever series ever made.
+It is a dark ride into the film noir style of a murder mystery.
+The first season of True Detective was one of the biggest hits for HBO which was loved by critics and audiences alike and even though Season 2 didn’t really hit the mark Season 3 got back up and delivered what the fans wanted.
+True Detective has been off the air for a while now and if you miss the series, we have prepared a list of shows that you can watch while waiting for Season 4.

 Synopsis: The gruesome murder of an 11-year-old boy in the Georgia woods leads a local detective into a disturbing search for the truth in Season 1 of this drama series based on Stephen King’s bestselling novel.
 When an insidious supernatural force edges its way into the case, it leads a seasoned cop (Ben Mendelsohn) and an unorthodox investigator (Cynthia Erivo) to question everything they believe in.
 The stellar supporting cast includes Bill Camp, Mare Winningham, Paddy Considine, Julianne Nicholson, Yul Vazquez, Jeremy Bobb, Marc Menchaca and Jason Bateman.

 Top of the Lake (Hulu)

 Synopsis: A powerful and haunting mystery from Academy Award® winning writer/director Jane Campion.
 While visiting her dying mother, Detective Robin Griffin begins investigating the disappearance of Tui Mitcham, the twelve-year-old pregnant daughter of the local drug patriarch.
 As Robin finds out more about Tui, her world starts to unravel uncovering difficult secrets from her past.

 The Killing (Hulu)